darrenklein/json-to-heroku-env/README.md

 }
 ```

 The `config` keys and values from your JSON data will set the corresponding environment values in your remote Heroku app.
+The example above would set `FOO` and `BAR` as "greetings" and "my friends", respectively.

+Note that the environment variables that you set via this script will either be created if they don't yet exist or overwritten if they do - as of now, this script has no destructive behaviors... although I'm considering such a thing for a future release.

 ### Requirements